Premature ejaculation is perhaps one of the most embarrassing subjects men ever have to deal with.

 A man is considered to have a premature ejaculation problem when he ejaculates during sex faster than he or his partner wants him to.

 When this happens occasionally, doctors say it is nothing to be concerned about.
 However, men who have consistent issues with premature ejaculation might want to consider seeing a doctor.
+Persistent premature ejaculation, or premature ejaculation disorder, can be a serious problem.
+While it may seem like no big deal if you can simply slow down, premature ejaculation can cause severe discomfort.
+Erectile dysfunction is a common result of premature ejaculation.

 If you almost always ejaculate within 90 seconds after penetration, if you are unable to delay ejaculation most times and/or if you are frustrated or feel upset by this problem so much so that you avoid sexual contact, you should absolutely see your doctor.